InSyncWithFoo/ryecharm/docs/ruff/running-modes.md

 These modes all have their own pros and cons.
-While RyeCharm will try to maintain consistency where possible, a few settings are only available in one mode but not another.
+While RyeCharm will try to maintain consistency where possible, a few features/settings are only available in one mode but not another.

 The default mode is <i>Command line</i>,
 which allows for the widest range of customizations.